geshan/geshan.github.com/posts/2024-07-04-deno-docker.md

 {% youtube "VDKJ1rSj-NI" %}

-The official Deno website also talk about [Node.js’ complexity](https://deno.com/learn/nodes-complexity-problem).
-In the next section you wil learn about why use Deno.
+The official Deno website also talks about [Node.js’ complexity](https://deno.com/learn/nodes-complexity-problem).
+In the next section, you will learn why to use Deno.

 ### Why use Deno